 My philosophy and approach to art is pure and simple: It is essential in life; an emotionally engaging lifeline that connects external environments with internal landscapes.
-My approach is to keep this precious, healing lifeline open with passion, humor, color, iconic imagery; allow the occasional creative meltdowns, and listen to guidance through meditation, yoga and my Muses.
+My approach is to keep this precious, healing lifeline open with passion, humor, color, iconic imagery and listen to guidance through meditation, yoga and my Muses.

 I have a deep attraction and affection for Asian and Indian art and culture; feel a strong spiritual connection to iconic symbolism and representation in the Buddha and Hindu deities; and a thirst for knowledge and wisdom from Eastern religion and philosophy.
 My lighter, humorous side is reflected in my whim(sical) pieces and my appreciation of color and nature made objects in my colorfully abstract and natural elements works.